-“we have a pressing agenda item, we have to make our distribution channel aware of the correct use of our products.
+“we have a pressing agenda item, we have to educate our distribution on the right use of our products.
 Hence, we will be rolling out a training programme for our staff on how to do that.”

 Now the statement made by the leader aims at immense objectivity and as a result has stripped away emotions, aspirations and a connection.

-What the leader will benefit from understanding here is objectivity mostly is a distancing device.
+What the leader will benefit from understanding here is what Steve Denning has taught us *objectivity mostly is a distancing device.